CNugteren/midisurf/README.md

 * The Atari ST sometimes needs a reboot after the game is ended - unclear why this needed

-* On older versions of TOS, while selecting a Midi track, the user might have to type *.* manually

 Compilation
 -------------